lucasasmith/f1-analytics/readme.md

   - Create and setup a DuckDB `f1.db` file and create `raw`, `core`, and `reporting` schemas.
   - Run `dbt deps`, `dbt seed`, and build the `core` and `reporting` models.
   - Warn about any `data_tests` that have failed.
+  - This script can also be used to completely refresh the db file and re-run models.

 ## Next Steps
 As of now, next steps to work with the data are: